moeinnm-99/license-Plate-Detection/README.md

 <img src="test/MTCNN.png"  width="600" style="float: left;">

 ## LPRNet Performance
-LPRNet coding is heavily followed by [sirius-ai](https://github.com/sirius-ai/LPRNet_Pytorch)'s repo.
 One exception is that the spatial transformer layer is inserted to increase the accuracy reported on CCPD database as below:

 |   | Base(45k) | DB | FN | Rotate | Tilt | Weather | Challenge |
 |  :------:     | :---------: | :---------: |:---------: |:---------: |:---------: |:---------: |:---------: |